abuiles/ember-101/manuscript/computed-properties-and-observers.md

 which allows us to keep track of changes in any property or computed property.

-Let's use an observer on the article-row component to do something every time the state changes, let's add the following:
+Let's use an observer on the low-row component to do something every time the state changes, let's add the following:

 {title="app/components/loans/loan-row.js", lang="JavaScript"}
 ~~~~~~~~